ExpediaGroup/expediagroup-python-sdk/README.md

-# Expedia Group <sup>TM</sup> SDK for Python
+# Expedia Group SDK for Python

-The Expedia Group SDK for Python allows Expedia Group partners to easily build Python applications that leverage the Expedia Group<sup>TM</sup> platform.
+The Expedia Group SDK for Python allows Expedia Group partners to easily build Python applications that leverage the Expedia Group platform.

 ## Contributing